kunalagarwal101/Face-Clustering/README.md

 - pickle
 - openCV (cv2)
 - os

+Or:
+`pip install -r requirements.txt`

+I tested it with the following version of python:

+- 3.8

 # encode_images.py
 encode_faces.py script will contains code used to extract a 128-d feature vector representation for each face.